illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ```

 While the shell should be usable after calling the command, after the process finishes the parent is still responsible for waiting on the child (hint: catch a signal).
 Avoid creating zombies!
 Think about what happens when multiple children finish around the same time!

-### `Cleanup`

-If there are currently stopped or running background processes when your shell receives `exit` or `Ctrl+D`, you should kill and cleanup each of those children before your shell exits.
-You do not need to worry about SIGTERM.
-(Think, what function lets you cleanup information about child processes?)
-**Your shell can not have zombies** (but your children's children might turn into zombies.
-You don't have to handle those.)

 ### `Memory`